DataDog/documentation/content/en/agent/guide/private-link.md

 By default, the forwarder's API key is stored in Secrets Manager.
 The Secrets Manager endpoint needs to be added to the VPC.
 You can follow the instructions [here for adding AWS services to a VPC][5].

-When installing the forwarder via the CloudFormation template, enable 'DdUsePrivateLink' and set at least one Subnet Id and Security Group.
+When installing the forwarder with the CloudFormation template, enable 'DdUsePrivateLink' and set at least one subnet ID and security group.

 [1]: /agent/guide/agent-configuration-files/#agent-main-configuration-file
 [2]: /agent/logs/?tab=tailexistingfiles#send-logs-over-https